-Howard University awards honorary degrees of Doctor of Laws to Reverend Dr. Martin Luther King and recently retired Dodgers infielder Jackie Robinson.
-In the coming years, the former baseball great and the Baptist minister will often appeared together at Civil Rights rallies, fundraising events, and demonstrations.
+Howard University awards honorary degrees of Doctor of Laws to Reverend Dr. Martin Luther King, Jr. and recently retired Dodgers infielder Jackie Robinson.
+In the coming years, the former baseball great and the Baptist minister will often appear together at Civil Rights rallies, fundraising events, and demonstrations.

 Scurlock Studio Records, ca. 1905-1994, Archives Center, National Museum of American History

 In the Cardinals' 9-1 loss to Pittsburgh at Forbes Field, Bob Gibson ties a major league record when he strikes out four batters in one inning, the additional whiff coming as a result of a wild pitch.
 The fourth-inning strikeout victims include Jerry Lynch, Jim Pagliaroni, Bill Mazeroski, and Don Cardwell.

 The A's select future Hall of Famer Reggie Jackson in the first round (2nd pick) of the amateur draft.
 The Mets, with the first overall pick, choose Steve Chilcott, a high school catcher who will never play a day in the major league.